[[folder: Come back home for your trial. You know, whenever...]]

 * Why does nobody in the film seem to feel like bringing up that the whale probe personifies that absolute worst traits of humanity and treat like it's above our morality?

 ** The morality of the probe isn't really at issue in the movie.
 This thing has, without even trying, completely overwhelmed Earth's defences and is effortlessly destroying the planet's biosphere.
 The only thing the characters can do is to figure out what the probe wants, try to give it to the thing, and hope it goes away before everyone dies.
 Starfleet can debate ethics after all the water drains back in the ocean and they've buried their dead.
-Also, I like to imagine there was historic levels of wide-scale looting going on after the probe left orbit.

 ** What good would that have done?
 Ok, we've discussed it's morality, now let's go back to trying not to drown or starve or suffocate!
 Alternatively, bringing up the fact that the probe is doing to humans what 20th century humans did to the whales would have made the movie even MORE Anvilicious than it already was.